 They are curious and ask lots of questions.
 They probe the answers to the questions and dig down until they really understand something.
 They research best practices.
 They seek to test what they have learned.
 They are constantly open to learning.
 Every day.
-Perhaps you’re an IT personnel who has a potential but doesn’t seem to get noticed by your employers.
-You can take a master of IT Leadership to help you up your skills and eventually get recognized.
+Perhaps you’re an IT person who has a potential but doesn’t seem to get noticed by your employers.
+You can take a master of IT Leadership to help you up to your skills and eventually get recognized.

 3. Promotable people are focused on customers.

 Customers are people who consume the work output being produced.
 There are both internal customers and external customers.
 If you worked in a bank as a teller, your external customers are depositors, borrowers making payments on their loans, safe-deposit box holders, and more.
 Your internal customers are in the audit department who rely on you to be accurate, or in the security department who rely on you to report suspected fraud.
 Every job has internal and external customers.
 MVPs understand who they are, and strive to consistently exceed customer expectations.

 4. Promotable people focus on business outcomes.

 They are always seeking to ensure their work positively impacts the organization’s KPIs and the desired outcomes the employer is seeking to achieve.
 They understand how each KPI is affected by another.
 For example, if revenues go up and expenses (another popular KPI) remain the same, expenses go down as a percent of revenues, which in turn raises the profit (yet another popular KPI).

 5. Promotable people are focused on efficiency.

 Because they have taken their time to master their job duties and see how their work serves customers in other departments, they are always looking for ways to improve the work processes to be more efficient (get more done with the same costs in time and resources, or reduce costs while keeping the quality and quantity produced the same, or both).